ArthurDevNL/arthurdevnl.github.io/_pages/about.md

   - /about.html
 ---

-and welcome to my personal site.
+Welcome to my personal site.
 You can find a short description of my background and research interests below.
-If you want to know more about how I think, you can check out one of my blog posts.
+Check out one of my blog posts to know more about what's on my mind.

 ## Research Interests
 In doing my PhD at [Shift Technology](https://www.shift-technology.com/) and La Rochelle University, I'm mostly focused on applying ML to document analysis on administrative documents (invoices, quotes, medical certificates, etc).
 Specifically, I work on document information extraction and optical character recognition.
 I approach the problem from a Neuro-Symbolic perspective, where a traditional probabilistic methods (ie neural networks) are combined with symbolic reasoning.
 The goal is to improve data efficiency, explainability and performance compared to existing, probabilistic-only methods.